xuandung38/cms-docs/media.md

     {
         config([
             'media.sizes.post-small'   => '200x150',
+            'media.sizes.featured' => '360x217', // It will overrides default size for "medium"
-            'media.sizes.post-featured' => '360x217', // You can add more sizes if you want
+            // You can add more sizes if you want
         ]);
     }
 }